Jean-Paul Rodrigue (2017), New York:

 and to reduce the costs of movements.
 All users (e.g. individuals,

-enterprises, institutions, governments, etc.) have to
+corporations, institutions, governments, etc.) have to

 negotiate or bid for the transfer of goods, people,